 This was a fascinating and illuminating workshop, and, even as someone who has spoken to autistic friends about their experiences before, I still learnt a lot.
 I think there is a real need for more of this around the university (and in general!), if there is any way to keep running these, or to perhaps record one to be available to those who couldn’t attend.

-We hope to run more of these workshops in the future.
+We plan to run more of these workshops in the future.
 Please email email@example.com with any enquiries.

-The following is the original blurb for the workshops.
+The following is the original blurb for the workshops at the university.

 This is an autism awareness workshop with a difference.
 Designed and delivered by autistic people, it provides an opportunity to hear from those with first-hand experience.